Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Applications

 \section{Applications}

 In this section we present our applications.
-In Section 3.1 we study the invariant distribution of a G/G/1 queueing system where arrivals depend on the expected waiting times.
-In Section 3.2 we study non-linear equations that do not satisfy contraction properties and have a unique solution.
-In Section 3.3 we study the invariant distribution of wealth distributions in dynamic economies where the rate of returns depend on the aggregate savings in the economy.
+In Section \ref{sec:queueing} we study the invariant distribution of a G/G/1 queueing system where arrivals depend on the expected waiting times.
+In Section \ref{sec:inventory} we study a dynamic inventory competition model.
+In Section \ref{Sec:nonlinear} we study nonlinear equations that do not necessarily satisfy contraction properties and have a unique solution.
+In Section \ref{sec:wealth} we study the invariant distribution of wealth distributions in dynamic economies where the rate of returns depends on the aggregate savings in the economy.